 Persons must be overseas-born residents who have lived in Australia for five or more years who are also Australian citizens.
-This number is slightly different to the previous publication as an earlier year was chosen as the base year.

 Uptake of Australian citizenship across major urban areas

 - Between 2006 and 2016, uptake of Australian citizenship fell across all major urban areas with the exception of Launceston, which returned to the 2006 proportion of 75.0 per cent in 2016 following a negligible rise in 2011. - The largest decline was observed in Greater Darwin, with a decline of 9.0 percentage points from 81.6 per cent in 2006 to 72.6 per cent in 2016.